coleifer/huey/docs/deployment.rst

   start the scaled workers with ``-n`` / ``--no-periodic``.
 See :ref:`multiple-consumers`.
-* Multiple containers can only share a queue through a network-accessible storage backend like Redis. ``SqliteHuey`` and ``FileHuey`` work across containers only if every container mounts the same local volume, and sqlite over a network filesystem is a bad idea.
-When in doubt, use Redis.
+* Multiple containers can only share a queue through a network-accessible storage backend like Redis or Postgres. ``SqliteHuey`` and ``FileHuey`` work across containers only if every container mounts the same local volume, and sqlite over a network filesystem is a bad idea.
+When in doubt, use Redis or Postgres.

 Kubernetes
 ----------